DarttGoblin/LENS/README.md

-Lens
+Lens 🔍

-Lens is a web scraping project built with Python and BeautifulSoup to aggregate news about the Israel–Palestine conflict from multiple trusted sources.
-The goal is to provide a single, structured dataset that captures diverse perspectives on this critical issue.
+Lens is a powerful web scraping project built with Python, Selenium, and BeautifulSoup to collect and structure news articles about the Israel–Palestine conflict from multiple trusted sources.
+The goal is to turn raw, unstructured web pages into a clean dataset that captures diverse perspectives on this critical issue.

 Features

-Scrapes headlines, publication dates, and links from Al Jazeera, BBC, and Reuters.
+Scrapes headlines, subtitles, full article text, and URLs from news sources.

+Currently supports The Guardian and Al Jazeera.

-Normalizes articles into a unified format for analysis.
+Normalizes articles into a unified structured format.

-Exports results into CSV for further use or visualization.
+Exports results into Excel files for further research, analysis, or visualization.

+Designed to be extendable for more sources in the future.

 Tech Stack

 Python

-Requests
+Selenium

 BeautifulSoup